 Although both IoT and M2M can face unplanned downtime, IoT can check the issues at a system and machine level.
 Besides, unlike M2M, IoT can help analytics to facilitate big data for creating values and new opportunities.

 Again, the dependency on software is much more reliable compared to the hardware dependency.
 M2M systems are less accessible than IoT, where both internal and external customers can enjoy the convenience.

 IoT solutions are also preferable for increased visibility across global networks.
-As a result, IoT systems and solutions can also be flourished at the C level, while M2M solutions can only be developed at the departmental level.
+As a result, IoT systems and solutions can also flourish at the C level, while M2M solutions can only be developed at the departmental level.

 IoT will grow much faster than M2M due to enterprise integration capabilities and scalability.
-In addition, the number of cost-effective solutions and reliable services is also there that will directly contribute to the expansion of IoT in the coming years.
+In addition, there are a number of cost-effective solutions and reliable services that will directly contribute to the expansion of IoT in the coming years.

 On the other hand, M2M suppliers are going to enter the new terrace of IoT incorporation.
 It will definitely create new opportunities and add value to the existing devices and solutions.